 Collateral on option contracts represents restricted cash held by our counterparty as collateral against our derivative instruments until such contracts mature or are settled upon per agreement of buyer and seller of the contract.
 In accordance with ASC 230, Statement of Cash Flows, the Consolidated Statements of Cash Flows outline the changes in cash, including both restricted and unrestricted cash, cash equivalents and foreign currencies.
-As of and for the periods ended December 31, 2023 and December 31, 2022 the Company did not hold any derivative contracts.
+As of and for the years ended December 31, 2024 and December 31, 2023 the Company did not hold any derivative contracts or collateral on option contracts.